emilyrosenberg/grain-free-friend/README.md

 `python3 manage.py migrate`
 - Multi-select field <br>
 I wanted to add something like tags to show the attributes of each recipe.
 It seemed like this would be possible with CheckboxSelectMultiple.
 I created the code but it did not work.
 I searched Stack Overflow, asked my fellow students, asked ChatGPT, and finally found out that I needed a later version of Django to run crispy forms, but only an earlier version could implement CheckboxSelectMultiple.
 Unfortunately I had to abandon the idea of a multi-select field.
 Instead I used 3 dropdown menus to list up to 3 attributes of the recipe.
 It is not the best UX, but they are searchable, and visible on each recipe card as if they are tags.
-- Loading static files on deployed site <br>
+- Loading static files on the deployed site <br>
+The static files wouldn't load, so I did some research and found [from Stack Overflow](https://stackoverflow.com/questions/28961177/heroku-static-files-not-loading-django) that I needed to install whitenoise.
 I installed whitenoise per [these instructions](https://devmaesters.com/blog/34).
+After I updated my requirements.txt, the files loaded.

 ## Future Implementations

 ## Languages, Libraries, and Software
 ### Languages
+- HTML
+- CSS
+- Javascript
+- Python
 ### Modules and Packages
+- black (code formatter)
+- cloudinary (image hosting)
+- crispy-bootstrap5
+- dj-database-url
+- django-allauth (authorization package)
+- django-cloudinary-storage
+- django-crispy-forms (styles forms)
+- django-resized (resizes a photo submitted in the form)
+- django-richtextfield (allows markdown styling in input fields)
+- gunicorn (server for WSGI applications)
+- psycopg2
+- whitenoise (allows static files to load in deployed app)
-### Framesworks and Websites
+### Frameworks and Websites
+- Bootstrap5
+- Django
+- Github
+- Cloudinary
+- PostgreSQL (ElephantSQL)
+- Heroku
+- VS Code
+- Google Chrome Dev Tools
+- Google Fonts
+- Colorpicker
+- UXWing
+- Unsplash
+- PEP8
+- W3C - HTML
+- W3C - CSS

 ## Deployment
 ### Heroku